Kapendev/deetween/README.md

 ## Credits

-The easing functions were ported from JavaScript to D from [this](https://easings.net/) site.
+* The easing functions were ported from JavaScript to D from [this](https://easings.net/) site.
+* Some functions were written using [this](https://solhsa.com/interpolation/index.html) site as a reference.

 ## License